TAGinside/MMM-Synology-Download_Station/README.md

 git clone https://github.com/TAGinside/MMM-Synology-Download_Station
 ```

-Navigate to the new `MMM-Synology-Download_Station`:
+Navigate to the new `MMM-Synology-Download_Station` with:
 ```
 cd MMM-Synology-Download_Station
 ```